-As a result of the repayment of our existing term loan with Oxford, we recorded a loss on the extinguishment of debt of approximately \$1.0 million on our statement of operations for the three months ended March 31, 2015, primarily representing a prepayment premium and the write off of deferred financing costs.
+In February 2015, we terminated and repaid all amounts outstanding under the Oxford Loan.
+As a result of this repayment, we recorded a loss on the extinguishment of debt of approximately \$1.0 million on our statement of operations for the nine months ended September 30, 2015, primarily representing a prepayment premium and the write off of deferred financing costs.